 From July 12 to July 15, the 1976 Democratic National Convention met at Madison Square Garden and nominated the former governor of Georgia, Jimmy Carter, and Minnesota Senator Walter Mondale as his Vice President-elect.

 Madison Square Garden was also the site of the 1992 Democratic National Convention Arkansas Governor Bill Clinton and Tennessee Senator Al Gore were nominated.
 The keynote speaker was former Texas Representative Barbara Jordan, who had given the keynote at the party’s prior (1976) New York City convention as well.

 In 2001, Clinton began his post-presidential life in New York City.
 The William J. Clinton Foundation, along with the former president himself, moved into offices at 55 W. 125th Street.
 In 2011, the Foundation moved down to Water Street.
 However, Clinton retained his top-floor office in Harlem.

 George W. Bush

 From July 31 to August 3, the 2000 Republican National Convention met at Madison Square Garden and nominated Texas Governor George W. Bush and former Secretary of Defense Dick Cheney, who went on to win the election.

-Born and raised in Queens, Donald Trump and his family have had an influence many locations in New York City, from buildings Trump has owned (including Trump Tower).
-Here, we will focus on his childhood homes in Jamaica Estates, Queens.
-Above was his first house at 85-15 Warham Place where he lived until four, when the family made a significant upgrade to Neoclassical Revival house just nearby at 85-14 Midland Parkway.
+Born and raised in Queens, Donald Trump and his family have had an influence on many locations in New York City, from buildings Trump has owned (including Trump Tower).
+Here, we will focus on his childhood home in Jamaica Estates, Queens.
+Above was his first house at 85-15 Warham Place where he lived until four when the family made a significant upgrade to a Neoclassical Revival house just nearby at 85-14 Midland Parkway.